 The majority of the benefits of choosing pneumatic actuators over alternative options like electric actuators is that they are typically more reliable and safer to use.
 Pneumatic vs electric actuators is easy, pneumatic cylinder actuators do not require ignition or electricity, which makes these devices highly sought after where parking and combustion are not tolerated.

 Pneumatic actuators store compressed air and use it again efficiently without the risk of fire.
-On top of this, they’re extremely durable, and can, reduce the costs required to maintain their performance.
-The less maintenance you need to conduct, the longer the product lifecycle and therefore greater output you will receive.
+On top of this, they’re extremely durable and can reduce the costs required to maintain their performance.
+The less maintenance you need to conduct, the longer the product lifecycle and, therefore, the greater output you will receive.
 Of course, it’s always good to carry out preventative maintenance, to learn more visit our Air Compressor Maintenance – How to Guide – Preventative & Ongoing!

 Pneumatic actuators are generally affordable, user-friendly, and tend to have a simplistic structure.
 However, they can be very noisy and their position is often hard to control.
 Therefore, it is important to weigh the pros and cons of a pneumatic actuator within the context of the desired application before making an investment.